MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 If you would like a local copy of the sample repo, clone from [Windows-driver-samples](https://github.com/Microsoft/Windows-driver-samples).

+This sample is intended to be used in Windows 10 Version 1703 and later

 ## Prerequisites

 Before you read this section, check out the requirements and best practices for universal drivers described in [Getting Started with Universal Windows drivers](getting-started-with-universal-drivers.md)